It wasn’t that big of a deal, really. Still, I felt a twinge of sadness whenever I thought about it because it’s something I really liked a lot.

 Perhaps your heart is broken because you’ve recently lost a loved one.
 You cannot wrap your mind around how to celebrate in the midst of the pain.

-Some of you may be struggling to make ends meet—you just do not have the means to meet the expectations and demands of those around you.
+You may be struggling to make ends meet—you just do not have the means to meet the expectations and demands of those around you.
 It feels like you are nearly suffocating.

 You want to make everyone’s dreams come true, but you’re only human.
 It’s taking all you’ve got just to provide the most basic needs of those who depend on you.